Lava15/test-task/README.md

     ./vendor/bin/sail artisan migrate

-You can now access the server at http://localhost:{'YOUR-PORT'}

 ***Note*** : It's recommended to have a clean database before seeding.
 You can refresh your migrations at any point to clean the database by running the following command